 Baseline lengths (in km) between EVN stations (marked in yellow) and other global networks:

-- Frequency coverage
+- Frequency coverage and real-time (e-EVN) capabilities

 - The available frequencies at the EVN stations are shown in the table below (disk observations (grey) and real-time EVN observations (e-VLBI - red).
 The dish diameter for each station and the maximum bitrate at each station available for e-VLBI projects is listed in the last two columns.